100 Overlook Center, 2nd floor, Princeton, New Jersey, 08540, USA

 Under MiCA, all businesses operating with a Virtual Asset Service Provider (VASP) license will need to switch to the new CASP licensing system.
 To help them make the change, MiCA offers a transition period so these companies can adjust and get the CASP license they need.

-Let’s explore one of the most popular EU countries to run the crypto startup.
+Against this regulatory backdrop, let’s explore one of the most popular EU countries to run the crypto startup.

 Poland

 Poland has become a leading hub for digital asset companies in the EU.
 Among the 2,000 crypto companies registered across 27 EU nations, nearly half are located in Poland.
 Before MiCA, crypto activities in Poland didn’t require a license, making things much easier.
-There were no inspections, no need to interact with regulators, or explain your business plans.
-To run a crypto business, all you had to do was choose the right business codes and register them in a special registry.
-Once this was done, you’d receive a certificate confirming your business registration in Poland.

 • You’ll get a notice before an audit starts, and there’s a waiting period of 7 to 30 days.